Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Results and Discussion

 \subsection{Comparison with Machine Learning Methods}

 Notably, this performance surpasses that of traditional models, as reported by Khanna et al.\cite{khanna_spatio_2019}.
 The comparative analysis of performances is presented in Table \ref{tab:comp_ML_CNN_LSTM}.
 To contextualize our findings, we compared the performance of proposed framework against that of conventional machine learning models and the spatial-only CNN.
 Traditional classifiers such as Decision Trees, KNN, and Bagged Trees achieved test accuracies below 70\%, while SVM achieved a higher accuracy of 80.95\%, comparable to the spatial-only CNN.

-In contrast, the spatio-temporal CNN-LSTM framework markedly outperformed all baselines, achieving 98.47\% test accuracy.
-This performance gain demonstrates that sequential modeling provides a substantial advantage in resolving confounding stress symptoms and effectively predicting nitrogen severity classes.
+In contrast, the spatio-temporal CNN-LSTM framework markedly outperformed all baselines, achieving 95.37\% test accuracy.
+This performance gain demonstrates that spatio-temporal modeling provides a substantial advantage in resolving confounding stress symptoms and effectively predicting nitrogen severity classes.
+The box-disjoint cross-validation yielded the mean training accuracy of \(77.23\%\) and an overall mean accuracy of \(72.59\%\), with fold-wise accuracies ranging from \(50.83\%\) to \(88.33\%\).
+Reduced performance in some folds suggests that overlapping plant responses caused by drought and weed competition made the nitrogen classes more difficult to separate.

+Khanna et al.\cite{khanna_spatio_2019} rely on explicitly derived plant trait indicators—canopy cover, height, spectral indices, reflectance statistics, and 3D point-cloud features as inputs to classical ML classifiers (SVM, RF, KNN, etc.).
+In contrast, our DL frameworks learn discriminative spatial features directly from raw multi-modal images, eliminating the need for domain-specific handcrafted traits and enabling more scalable deployment across crops and environments.
+Thus, beyond the expected accuracy gap, Table \ref{tab:comp_ML_CNN_LSTM} highlights that traditional ML models are fundamentally constrained by handcrafted feature dependence, weak temporal modelling, and reduced sensitivity to overlapping stress phenotypes.
+Our deep learning–based spatio-temporal frameworks address these limitations by learning hierarchical representations directly from raw data and explicitly modelling stress dynamics over time, leading to substantially improved precision and accuracy under combined stress conditions.